sentryco/SplitViewKit/README.md

 ## Todo:

+- Add icon based buttons for sidebar, back and fullscreen 👈🏀
+- Add anim to hide / show of sidebar-visibility-button 👈
-- Clean up the readme a bit 👈🔥
+- Clean up the readme a bit
-- Try not setting column width for ipad. see if OS adjusts it etc? 👈 might solve the issue regarding compact mode event detection etc
+- Try not setting column width for ipad. see if OS adjusts it etc? ( might solve the issue regarding compact mode event detection etc )
-- Add code example to readme 👈
+- Add code example to readme
-- Test to see if macOS works out of the box 👈
+- Test to see if macOS works out of the box
-- Test support for dark / lightmode (make different b/w gifs etc) 👈
-- Remove SplitViewKitTests Unit tests. from code and github actions 👈
+- Remove SplitViewKitTests Unit tests. from code and github actions
-- Figure out how to avoid subduing the colors in compact mode 👈
+- Figure out how to avoid subduing the colors in compact mode (maybe because of hybrid color?, try pure black etc?) 👈
 - When going to compact mode.
 Widths are not updated (currently orientation change only updates this) 👈
-- Look for an event that is called when we go into different compact / regular modes etc 👈
+- Look for an event that is called when we go into different compact / regular modes etc. maybe the view will / did load etc?
-- Add icon based buttons for sidebar, back and fullscreen 👈
 - An option for 70% landscape mode could be to not use .all, and use .double instead
 - Add dependency overview to readme. we use HybridColor etc
-- Remove mainIndex -> the "main index" and "main model" uuid does duplicate index keeping
 - Look into using TupleView ?
 Research how it works etc
-- Add anim to hide / show of sidebar-visibility-button
+- Test support for dark / lightmode (make different b/w gifs etc)

 ## Future improvements: